rokbenko/ai-playground/openai-tutorials/3-GUI_personal_math_tutor/README.md

 ## 🧠 Learning goal 🧠

 - **Building a Next.js GUI for the OpenAI Assistants API `v1` beta:** We will build a user-friendly graphical user interface (i.e., GUI) using Next.js, designed to interact with the OpenAI Assistants API `v1` beta.
+Next.js is an open-source app framework that allows us to build server-side rendered (i.e., SSR) and statically generated web apps using React.
+It enables us to create highly performant, SEO-friendly web apps with a robust set of features, including automatic code splitting, optimized performance, and a rich ecosystem of plugins and tools for seamless development.
 This GUI will offer a ChatGPT-like experience, specifically tailored to chat with the personal math tutor built in the [previous](https://github.com/rokbenko/ai-playground/tree/main/openai-tutorials/2-Build_personal_math_tutor) tutorial.

 <br>